 Saves 9 or less

 Socialization: The Shackled Acolyte can, as an action, give an order.
 All non-Diabolic Scholars who hear the voice must obey the Shackled Acolyte or be harmed.
 Each time someone takes an action contrary to the Shackled Acoytle's Order, they take 1 damage and must make a COG save.
 On a failure, they also take 1d4 COG damage.
 If this reduces a creature's COG to 0, that creature must obey.
-If a creature chooses to obey, they only to the letter of the order.
+If a creature chooses to obey, they must only obey the letter of the order.
 Additionally, those who are acting under orders need obey only one order at once.
 Newer orders automatically supersede old ones.
 Creatures who have not been raised in society or have rejected it through a monstrous act against nature are immune to this ability.

 - Use 'Socialization' to try and get the enemies to stop fighting